Chiara-Fvw/reciper/README.md

 POSTGRESQL VERSION:
   14.7

 USAGE:
   To start the application use the `npm start`command.

   The app will run on port 3000 of your localhost.
   The user that has seed data is:
     Admin: admin / secret

-*How to install, configure, and run the application.
-*Any additional details the grader may need to run your code.
-*Keep in mind that your grader may be unfamiliar with the problem domain.
-If you think that's a possibility, you may wish to add a brief discussion of the vocabulary and concepts used in the application.

-Provide a README.md file with your project that describes any details of your project that you think the grader will need to understand how it works and how to use it.

-You can also use this file to talk about any design choices or trade-offs you made.

 ******